shaunpersad/redu/README.md

     );
 }
 /**
-* createSubscriber's first argument is the Component you with to wrap in a SubscriberComponent.
-*
-* The second argument is a function that you can use to derive an object based on the StoreComponent's
-* state, props, and actions.
-*
-* This object is then passed down to ComponentC as props.
-*
 * Here we are actually exporting a SubscriberComponent that wraps ComponentC.
 */
 export default createSubscriber(ComponentC, (storeState, storeProps, storeActions) => {